 #6 Fish & Chicks

 Set in the heartland of Ang Mo Kio, Fish & Chicks is not your typical western food stall.
 The name itself depicts that only Fish and Chicken are served.
 Their signature combo is none other than Chili Crab and Salted Egg Fish & Chips ($12.90).
 The batter on the fish was crisp and airy, and the fries were well seasoned with Cajun spices and other herbs.
 The salted egg sauce was creamy and not too overwhelming, while the Chili Crab sauce was sweet with a hint of spiciness.
-Sadly, the “crab” flavor was lacking in the sauce.
+Sadly, the “crab” flavour was lacking in the sauce.
 Overall, I would prefer to have more sauce and served separately to prevent the fish from being soggy.

 #7 Wasai-Ya Japanese Mixed Rice

 Japanese Chap Chye Png or Mixed Vegetable Rice is a first-timer for me.
-What’s more surprising is to find it in Junction 8’s foodcourt!
+What’s more surprising is to find it in Junction 8’s food court!
 The stall has a variety of dishes such as tonkatsu, gyoza and vegetable tempura.
 For my lunch ($6.90), I had Salmon Teriyaki, Chawanmushi and Stir-fry Egg Plant and Cucumber.
 Each set comes with miso soup and rice.
 The Chawanmushi was silky and flavorful.
 However, the Salmon Teriyaki was a tad too tough and the vegetables didn’t taste much like Japanese food.
-The other downside of this stall is that the food weren’t kept warm while it was displayed.
+The other downside of this stall is that the food wasn’t kept warm while it was displayed.

 Wasai-Ya Japanese Mixed Rice

 Address: 9 Bishan Place, Food Junction #04-01 (Stall #M4), Junction 8, Singapore 579837

 #8 Otto Berlin Haus